Green News January 2021

 When farming uses regenerative practices, it has the potential to be a big contributor to a healthy planet.

-Regenerative agriculture goes beyond organic and can offer a path to reducing the chemicals in both our air and water, whilst helping to reduce carbon dioxide in the air by bringing it into our soils.
 During the first lockdown, Matt teamed up with self-help groups and donors in Bury to provide free organic vegetable bags to anyone who asked.
 The project ended up providing over 500 food bundles to support families in Bury – whether they were struggling to afford food, or unable to get to shops because they were self-isolating.

 “We had access to vegetables and wanted to help.
 It was wonderful to do something useful.
 The truly powerful bit is that somehow the community also found a way to fund it, every vegetable bag being matched by a donation.”